Report: Patriots Add Sony Michel, Shaq Mason, Derek Rivers To COVID-19 List

 That news comes one day after center James Ferentz was placed on the list, as well.

-Being placed on the list does not necessarily mean that the players tested positive.
-It could instead mean that the players had close contact with someone who is known to have tested positive.
-As NFL Network’s Tom Pelissero noted, the NFL also created stricter guidelines for placement on the COVID-19 list this week.
+NFL Network’s Tom Pelissero noted that the NFL created stricter guidelines for placement on the COVID-19 list this week.

 Worth noting again: The NFL added a new "high risk" close contact category to the protocols this week and anyone in it must isolate for 5 days, thus landing on the list.
 My understanding is these moves are not all the result of new positive COVID-19 cases. https://t.co/vpCyYpC4xD